nhuthuynh/js_jwt_auth/README.md

     6. jsonwebtoken -> to generate JWT
     7. morgan -> logging coming requests
     8. nodemon -> to auto restart server automatically when files change (optional)
+    9. dotenv -> store keys in .env file for secure

     ------------------------------------------------------------------------------------------------
     create express based API which handling requests to store new users, authenticate and return valid token (JWT) using to protect private routes for our app.